ahmetb/zone-printer/README.md

-# Cloud Run - Zone Printer demo application
+# Zone Printer demo application

-This web application prints the Google Cloud datacenter it’s running on with country and city name.
+This web application prints the Google Cloud datacenter it’s running on with information about where the datacenter is located (city, country and flag).

 It's used to demonstrate global load balancing capabilities of Google Cloud HTTPS Load Balancer, as it routes the request to the compute region closest